-How to Write a Young Adult Novel
+How to Write a YA Novel

 5 Tips for How to Write a Book for Teens

-Writing for teenagers is both just like writing for adult audiences and also not at all like writing for adults.
-On a surface level, all a YA novel has to be is a good story that will appeal to teens.
-If you have mastered the elements of writing fiction, it shouldn’t be much harder to translate those skills to writing fiction for YA readers.
+Writing for teenagers shares a few characteristics with writing for an adult audience.
+On a surface level, a YA novel just needs to be is a good story that will appeal to teens.
+If you have mastered the elements of writing fiction, you could translate those skills to writing fiction for YA readers.

-However, it would be an oversight for an author to assume that a young adult novel is exactly the same as any other novel.
+However, it would be an oversight for an author to assume that a young adult novel is exactly the same as writing adult literature.
+Here are few tips that can help.

 1. Write about teenage experiences